shaik1002/biggitlabbomb/doc/administration/lfs/index.md

    ls -al /var/opt/gitlab/gitlab-rails/shared/lfs-objects/00/66/22269c61b41bf14a22bbe0e43be3acf86a4a446afb4250c3794ea47541a7
    ```

-1. If the file is not present, remove the database records with the Rails console:
+1. If the file is not present, remove the database records via the rails console:

    ```ruby
    # First delete the parent records and then destroy the record itself